anton2026gamca/RetroDeck/JOURNAL.md

 ![image](https://github.com/user-attachments/assets/9c4f00ec-2b83-44e5-a07e-a8cdc9b9a26d)

 I don't really like the wiring, so I might redo it some day.
-Also the inner layer is made for 1 oz copper and that is another $14 at JLCPCB. <br>
+Also the inner layers are made for 1 oz copper and that is another $14 at JLCPCB. <br>
 I really hope this PCB is going to work.